remotephone/blog.rmtph.one/_posts/2018-09-06-Docker-Swarm-in-LXC_Part-1.md

 ### Some Considerations

 First, does it make sense to have a swarm for you?
 I interact with them some at work so I need to know something about them, so that made this worthwhile for me.
 It's a big pain in the ass and it's a mystery why some things don't work until you find something obscure someone wrote that describes your exact problem.
-I'm also partly to blame for my troubles as I am treaitng this as a hobby and not a real project, I didn't read the documentation thoroughly for everything so some things I've run into were clearly documented and I should have just read the whole documentation instead of skimming for the bits I thought I needed.
+I'm also partly to blame for my troubles as I am treating this as a hobby and not a real project, I didn't read the documentation thoroughly for everything so some things I've run into were clearly documented and I should have just read the whole documentation instead of skimming for the bits I thought I needed.

 Assuming you're willing to put up with the above, let's move on.